Unpaused

 Unpaused is an Indian Hindi-language anthology film consisting of five short segments directed by Raj & DK, Nitya Mehra, Nikkhil Advani, Tannishtha Chatterjee and Avinash Arun.
-With an ensemble cast, the stories revolved around lives of people impacted by the COVID-19 pandemic.
+With an ensemble cast, the stories revolve around lives of people impacted by the COVID-19 pandemic.
 It premiered on 18 December 2020 on Amazon Prime Video.

 A sequel series titled Unpaused: Naya Safar, with segments directed by Nupur Asthana, Ayappa KM, Ruchir Arun, Shikha Makan, and Nagraj Manjule, and produced by Pink Window Productions, Early Man Film, Chalkboard Entertainment, The Three Film Company, and Aatpat Films, was released on Prime Video in January 21, 2022.